 You can provide your feedback – good or bad – quickly and easily through the feedback form on this site.

 Making a complaint

-We take all the complaints we receive very seriously and do our best to work with our customers to sort them out as soon as possible after they are brought to our attention.
+We take all complaints we receive very seriously and do our best to work with our customers to sort them out as soon as possible.

 We ask that you give us the details of your complaint within 12 months of the incident, or within 12 months of you becoming aware of the problem.
 We will respond to your concerns considerately, quickly and as effectively as possible.

 For those wishing you make a complaint about a Scottish care home you can contact the Care Inspectorate.
 Care UK services in Scotland are registered with and regulated by the Care Inspectorate (CI).

 If you are unhappy about the quality of a registered care service and you don’t believe it meets the national care standards you can complain to the CI at the address below:

 - in writing

 - electronically, for example, via email or text message